WeichenZh/Open3DVQA/README.md

       </table>
    </td>
     <td>
-      <strong>Gemini-2.5-Flash:</strong> Yes, the red storefront with chinese text is shorter than the white building with blue stripes.<br>
+      <strong>Gemini-2.5-Flash:</strong> No.✔️<br>
-      <strong>Qwen2-VL-Finetuned:</strong> Yes, the red storefront with chinese text is shorter than the white building with blue stripes.<br>
+      <strong>Qwen2-VL-Finetuned:</strong> Incorrect, the modern building with vertical glass panels's width is not less than the curved white railing structure's.✔️<br>
-      <strong>3D-LLM:</strong> Yes, the red storefront with chinese text is shorter than the white building with blue stripes.
+      <strong>3D-LLM:</strong> The modern building with vertical glass panels is thinner than the curved white railing structure.❌
     </td>
   </tr>